 I am a victim of child sexual abuse and domestic violence (intimate partner violence).
 I personally now know the harsh reality of what it means to be a victim.
-I felt vulnerable that this thing had happened to me and I didn’t want it to show through to anyone.
+I felt vulnerable that this thing had happened to me, and I didn’t want it to show through to anyone.
 I didn’t want pity; I didn’t want them to think I was lesser.
-I tried once to ask for help and my voice was silenced at the age of seven and from that moment, I showed a strong exterior.
+I tried once to ask for help, and my voice was silenced at the age of seven, and from that moment, I showed a strong exterior.

-I started to experience PTSD, depression, anxiety, suicidal thoughts, flashbacks, nightmares, and insomnia, and relied on unhealthy coping mechanisms.
+I started to experience PTSD, depression, anxiety, suicidal thoughts, flashbacks, nightmares, and insomnia and relied on unhealthy coping mechanisms.
 These experiences of the assaults impacted my ability to trust others, especially in the context of romantic and intimate relationships.
 I used to be a very trusting person, but that was taken away from me.

-I survived both sexual assaults and domestic violence, through my resilience I harnessed my inner strength to help me bounce back from the trauma I endured.
+I survived both sexual assaults and domestic violence, through my resilience, I harnessed my inner strength to help me bounce back from the trauma I endured.
 I am no longer a victim surviving, but I am thriving.

 Shining Light in Darkness is a beacon of hope for victims, survivors, and their loved ones.
 I persevered and overcame the evil that tried to engulf me.
-I hope I can inspire someone to take hold of their life, use their voice, and live their best life to the fullest not just by living but, by thriving.
+I hope I can inspire someone to take hold of their life, use their voice, and live their best life to the fullest, not just by living but by thriving.
 Through God’s grace and mercy, I can truthfully say there is happiness and joy on the other side of the trauma.
 I am eternally grateful for a loving and supportive husband, children, parents, and those that have helped me through my journey.

-I’m here to assure all victims and survivors that there is a man willing to listen and well as hear them when others have wanted them to bury their stories and silent their voices.
+I’m here to assure all victims and survivors that there is a man willing to listen and well as hear them when others have wanted them to bury their stories and silence their voices.

-My personal mission is to build up, support and encourage each and every man and woman I come in contact with during the journey.
+My personal mission is to build up, support, and encourage each and every man and woman I come in contact with during the journey.